Surely I can’t be the only one that sees the downfalls of relying on online dating to find a match these days, can I?

 The Real Me > The Online Me

-With online dating though everything always seemed so rushed, and done just to check a box.
-You couldn’t wait to kiss someone.
-You had to do that now, because that was something important on your list of desired traits.
-There was nothing special about it, because the risk, and the sacrifice, and the waiting that went along with pre-online dating had been eliminated.
+With online dating everything seems so rushed, and done just to check a box.
+You can’t just wait to kiss someone, you have to do that now, because that’s something important on your list of desired traits.
+There’s nothing special about those moments, because the risk, and the sacrifice, and the waiting that went along with them has been eliminated.

-Lastly, I reckon if things keep going the way they are asking someone on a date in real life will become this new, edgy old-school thing.
-Might as well start the ‘new’ trend now.
+Lastly, I reckon if things keep going the way they are then asking someone on a date in real life will become this new, edgy old-school thing in the future.
+Might as well start the trend now.

-*For dating tips in general, check out my friend Lisa Beeler’s article listed in my Suggested Media On Love.
-Also, for how to NONline date see my article The old school guide to dating in Richmond featured on RVAMag’s website.
+*For dating tips in general, check out my friend Lisa Beeler’s article listed in my Links On Love.
+Also, for how to Nonline date see my article The old school guide to dating in Richmond featured on RVAMag’s website.
 Just substitute your town for Richmond.
 The tips are fairly universal.

 If you just want a good laugh though about online dating I highly recommend this article on RVAmag’s website.
 It may be the most epic craigslist missed connections ever!